vmatekole/nostr-analytics/README.md

 - BigQuery for Data Warehousing
 - DBT for data modelling
 - [MetaBase](https://www.metabase.com/) for dashboards
-  - Overview dashboard
-  - Number of active relays / users
+  - Number of active relays displayed on a geographic map
-  - Topics and subscriptions  <!-- Need to define thie better ->
+  - Number of daily events and their [kinds](https://nostrdata.github.io/kinds/)

 ## Deployment
 - Single command deployment using Terraforma: